Project Runway season 21

 The twenty-first season of the American reality competition series Project Runway premiered on July 31 and concluded on September 25, 2025.
 It marked the first season to air through cable network Freeform, departing from its previous run on Bravo since its 2004 debut.
 The season featured twelve contestants competing in garment design challenges, with participants eliminated throughout the competition based on judges' critiques until a winner was determined.

 After initially departing in season sixteen (2017), German model Heidi Klum reprised her role as head judge alongside Colombian fashion journalist Nina García returning, with stylist Law Roach joining the judging panel for the first time.
 Fashion designer Christian Siriano also came back as a mentor for the designer contestants.
 Michael Kors returned as a guest judge for the season finale.
 Former contestants Jesus Estrada (of season seven) and Caycee Black (of season nineteen) returned to compete again.

-Veejay Floresca became the first transgender woman to be announced as the winner of the season.
-She received a cash prize of $200,000, a six-month representation from Agentry PR, a mentorship with the Council of Fashion Designers of America (CFDA), alongside a magazine spread in the American edition of Elle.
+Veejay Floresca became the first transgender woman to be announced as the winner of a season.
+She received a cash prize of $200,000, a six-month representation from Agentry PR, a mentorship with the Council of Fashion Designers of America (CFDA), and a magazine spread in the American edition of Elle.
 Jesus Estrada and Ethan Mundt ultimately finished as runners-up.
 After concluding its season finale, the series was later renewed for a twenty-second season by Disney Television Group.

 Development

-During its bankruptcy of the Weinstein Company, the series was considered an asset which was later reacquired from entertainment conglomerate NBCUniversal in 2018.
+During the bankruptcy of the Weinstein Company, the series was considered an asset which was later reacquired from entertainment conglomerate NBCUniversal in 2018.
 They soon rebooted Project Runway and returned to their previous cable network Bravo, starting with its seventeenth season (2019).
 Coincidentally the former host and mentor, German model Heidi Klum and television personality Tim Gunn, left the series after both signed a project deal for production company Amazon MGM Studios.

 After its twentieth season concluding in 2023, it was uncertain if the series would be renewed for a twenty-first season.
 Later it was speculated that its release window would take place in 2025.
 The Hollywood Reporter first reported that cable network Freeform renewed the series and closed a distribution deal on October 17, 2024.
 It is co-produced by Alfred Street Industries and Spyglass Media Group for a ten-episode run premiering the next year.
 South African film producer Gary Barber, with Dan Cutforth, Jane Lipsitz, Nan Strait, and Dan Volpe are served as executive producers.